The Bent-Over Barbell Row Hypertrophy Guide

 And here’s how to do the barbell row:

 - Row the barbell up to your torso, thinking of driving your elbows back.
 Row to your lower chest if you’re using a wider grip; row lower in your stomach if you’re using a narrower grip.
 Either one is fine.

 - Lower the barbell down slowly and under control, taking 1–3 seconds to lower the barbell back down.
 This will keep tension on your muscles, stimulating some extra muscle growth.

 - Stretch your arms out.
 Some people row with their shoulder blades protracted throughout the lift.
 But as a general rule of thumb, we want to give our upper-back muscles a good stretch at the bottom of the lift.
 So reach out with your arms.
 Let your shoulder blades come apart.
 That extra range of motion at the bottom will help you gain more muscle size and strength.

 - Row the barbell back up.
 No need to pause, no need to rest the barbell on the ground.
 Better to keep the tension on your muscles all through your set.

 When it comes to depth, note that this person is rowing from a bit below the knee.
-If you can go deeper without needing to bend your knees or round your back, great.
-The depth of your hip hinge should be determined by your mobility.
+If you can go deeper without needing to round your back, great.
+Your mobility should determine the depth of your hip hinge.

-When doing rows for 10–20 reps per set, though, core strength will often stop being a limiting factor, allowing people to work their upper-back muscles harder, and thus stimulate more overall muscle growth.
-Another benefit is that the lower back won’t get quite as fatigued, which can save some energy for your other lifts, such as the squat and deadlift (where it often makes sense to lift in lower rep ranges).
+When doing rows for 15–20 reps per set, our cores can easily support the weight, allowing us to work our upper-back muscles harder, stimulating more muscle growth.
+Another benefit is that our lower backs won’t get quite as fatigued, saving our energy for our other lifts, such as the squat and deadlift.

 Should We Use Lifting Straps for Barbell Rows?